souradeep852/souradeep852/README.md

 # Hi!
 I am Souradeep :)
-I am from India currently in my pre-final year doing my bachelors in Computer Science & Engineering, from Indian Institute of Technology, Guwahati.
+I am from India currently working as a SDE-1 at a fintech startup called Piramal Finance for the last 7 months after graduating from IIT Guwahati with a Computer Science Bachelor's Degree
 Connect with me:-
 📧karsouradeep2002@gmail.com
 :